sylhare/Type-on-Strap/_contents/intro.md

 * [Stack Overflow](https://stackoverflow.com/) - Go-to help site for programmers, contains countless useful threads

 #### Which online course site is "best"?
 There is no clearly superior platform and many courses are cross-listed on several.
 Udemy, Coursera, EdX, and FutureLearn are similar and tend to host the largest variety of courses.
 Udacity is more streamlined into career-oriented paths.
 Codecademy is more focused on general computer programming and Data Camp is a "gamified" introduction.
-For a curated list of courses check out the repositories for each language or program in the [rest of the guide](https://data-scholars-discovery-guide.github.io/Table_of_Contents/).
+For a curated list of courses check out the repositories for each language or program in the [rest of the guide](https://data-scholars-discovery.github.io/contents/).

 ## Full courses
 * [Open Source Society University Data Science Course](https://github.com/ossu/data-science) - Exhaustive collection of online resources organized into a one-year open source course

 ## Textbooks
 * [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf) - One of two textbooks utilized in CS 189: Introduction to Machine Learning.
+Provides application examples in R.
+* [Deep Learning Book](http://www.deeplearningbook.org/) - Free online textbook covering the fundamental mathematics and methods of deep learning.
+More theoretical than other guides, best for those that already have experience applying mathematical concepts in programming.

 ## Listicles of Recommended Courses
 * [Free Code Camp: List of Best Online Interactive Courses for Intro Data Science](https://medium.freecodecamp.org/i-ranked-all-the-best-data-science-intro-courses-based-on-thousands-of-data-points-db5dc7e3eb8e)